PurpleComputing/mdmscripts/Helpers/README.md

 This zip contains the application for the Draytek Smart VPN Client for macOS

-### CreateTicket.zip - WebKit / Fluid application to provide a ticket creation window as a part of the raise ticket workflow.
+### CreateTicket.zip - CreateTicket.app WebKit / Fluid application

-This zip contains the application for the Draytek Smart VPN Client for macOS
+This zip contains the application CreateTicket.app which provides a ticket creation window as a part of the raise ticket workflow.